Sobriety Court Evaluation in Michigan

 Contact Grabel & Associates to Learn More About MI Sobriety Court

-Our lawyers have experience representing clients in sobriety court, DAAD hearings, and throughout the driver’s license restoration process.
+Our lawyers have experience representing clients in sobriety court, Office of Hearings and Administrative Oversight hearings, and throughout the driver’s license restoration process.
 We know what it takes to get you back on the road after a drunk driving conviction, and are available now for clients statewide seeking an experienced attorney to take their case in any stage.
 Our proven results demonstrate how effective our team can be in tough DUI-related cases, and we are ready to begin fighting for similar results in your case.
 Call 1-800-342-7896 or contact us online now for a free initial case consultation and find out if sobriety court may be right for you.